test-optional colleges

 Good questions to ask admissions officers at test-optional colleges:

-Of course, not all test optional colleges will be able to answer these questions.
+Of course, not all test-optional colleges will be able to answer these questions.
 However, as you apply to test-optional universities, you should try to learn as much as possible.
-Different test optional schools will have different policies.
+When in doubt, check each school’s website so you understand any SAT or ACT requirements.

-Are all colleges test optional?
+Are all colleges test-optional?

 The list of test-optional colleges is growing every day.
-However, not all schools are test optional colleges.
+However, not all schools are test-optional colleges.

-Testing policy at Cornell University
+Testing policy at Carnegie Mellon University

-Among the best test optional colleges, you’ll notice a lot of variation across standardized testing policies.
+Among the best test-optional colleges, you’ll notice a lot of variation across standardized testing policies.
 So, if you’re wondering what schools are test-optional universities, make sure you do your research.
 The most up-to-date SAT requirements and ACT requirements can always be found on a school’s university admissions website.

 Also, keep in mind that these standardized testing policies change quite often.
 Many schools have instituted test-optional policies for a trial period of two or three years.
 So, if you’re still far off from your own college admissions process, you should check the website for each admissions office before you apply.
 That way, you can ensure you have the most accurate information and can fulfill all college application requirements.

-What are the best test optional colleges?
+What are the best test-optional colleges?

 If you’re asking about the best test-optional colleges and test-optional universities, you’re probably thinking about college rankings.
 In the next section, we’ll dig into a list of colleges waiving SAT and ACT scores by ranking.
-That way, you can find out what the best test optional schools are.
+That way, you can find out what the best test-optional schools are.

 However, before we list our top test-optional colleges, let’s look at a few test-optional universities in more detail.